Which of the following best describes 'Net Sales' in financial ac... | Study Prep in Pearson+

 1

-Understand the concept of 'Net Sales': In financial accounting, 'Net Sales' refers to the total revenue generated from sales after subtracting returns, allowances, and discounts.
-It represents the actual revenue earned from selling goods or services.
+Understand the concept of 'Net Sales': In financial accounting, 'Net Sales' refers to the total revenue generated from sales after deducting sales returns, allowances, and discounts.
+It represents the actual revenue earned from sales transactions.

 Watch next